jettNash1/website-copy-checker/README.md

 - You can browse other tabs without losing your results
 - You can return to previously checked tabs to review findings
 - Results always stay relevant to the current page you're viewing

+## Analysis Progress

+The extension provides real-time feedback during analysis:
+- Visual progress bar shows completion percentage
+- Live updates as each section of the page is analyzed
+- Clear indication of when analysis is complete
+- Helps users understand how much longer the analysis will take

+## Issue Management

+Each detected issue can be managed individually:
+- Checkbox next to each issue to include/exclude from reports
+- All issues checked by default
+- Real-time summary updates as issues are toggled
+- Excluded issues won't appear in copied reports
+- Helps remove false positives or unwanted detections
+- Summary shows count of selected vs. total issues

 ## What Gets Checked